King Academic School of Excellence

 What will be expected of me once I am accepted into KASE?

-You are required to be in attendance at KASE at least 18 hours a week.
-You are assigned to either the morning or afternoon session.
-Each three week period you will need to accumulate 54 hours to stay in good standing.
+You are required to be in attendance at KASE at least 20 hours a week plus one hour a week for each STAAR exam that you have yet to pass.
 If you fail to meet this requirement you will be placed on a probationary period of three weeks.
 If you fail to meet the attendance requirement during the probationary period and you cannot produce a valid reason/excuse for your lack of attendance, you will be removed from the KASE program.
-The KASE campus is open from 7:05 a.m.—3:35 p.m. each day, so you can make arrangements to attend other times in order to make up hours.
+The KASE campus is open from 7:10 a.m.—3:40 p.m. each day.
+You can make arrangements to attend other times in order to make up hours.

 You are required to complete a minimum of .5 credits each three week period to stay in good standing.
 If you fail to meet this minimum requirement, you will be placed on a three week probationary period.
 During this probationary period you will be required to complete the .5 credit that you did not complete in the previous three week period along with another .5 credit.
 If you fail to meet the terms of your probation, you and your parents will be required to meet with a KASE administrator to discuss possible removal from the KASE program.